thomasdane/wordFrequencyCounter/Readme.md

 ##Requirements

-1. Write an application that outputs the individual words that appear in a book, and how many times that word appears in the text file.
+- Write an application that outputs the individual words that appear in a book, and how many times that word appears in the text file.

-2. The second part is to also output whether the number of times each word appears is a prime number.
+- The second part is to also output whether the number of times each word appears is a prime number.

 The following assumptions can be made:

--Ignore punctuation and capitalisation
+- Ignore punctuation and capitalisation

--The code should compile and run on a machine with VS/Xamarin and NUnit
+- The code should compile and run on a machine with VS/Xamarin and NUnit

 It would be beneficial to:

--come up with more than one solution and be able to talk about the pros and cons to each
+- come up with more than one solution and be able to talk about the pros and cons to each

--ensure the application scales and performs optimally
+- ensure the application scales and performs optimally

--Use TDD in the approach to writing the application
+- Use TDD in the approach to writing the application

 [DRAFT]